Last Updated on

 A stress test generally includes strolling on a treadmill or riding a stationary bicycle.
 During the procedure, the heart mood, pulse, and breathing are checked.
 Or on the other hand, you’ll get a medication that imitates the impacts of the activity.
 Your electrocardiogram, heart rate, and blood pressure will be tracked throughout the entire process.

-When Do You Need it?
+When Do You Need a Stress Test?

 Your primary care physician may prescribe a pressure test on the off chance that you have signs or manifestations of coronary corridor ailment or an unpredictable heartbeat (arrhythmia).
 The test may likewise control treatment choices, measure the adequacy of treatment or decide the seriousness on the off chance that you’ve just been determined to have a heart condition.